emmanuelrosa/erosanix/pkgs/mkwindowsapp/README.md

  1. Before running Notepad++, `mkWindowsApp` will look for $HOME/.config/Notepad++, and if it exists, it will create a symlink to it at $WINEPREFIX/drive_c/users/$USER/Application Data/Notepad++.
 Alternatively, if $WINEPREFIX/drive_c/users/$USER/Application Data/Notepad++ exists but $HOME/.config/Notepad++ doesn't, then the file/directory will be copied out from the $WINEPREFIX into the "source" path, and then symlinked as described earlier.
  2. After Notepad++ terminates, `mkWindowsApp` will cycle through the same list of mappings and copy any of the files/directories which did not exist when the application was launched, to the "source" path.
 This effectively persists such files so that they can be symlinked the next time the application is launched.

 By default, the Wine registry is not persisted.
 To enable automatic persistence of the Wine registry files, set the `persistRegistry` attribute in your package to `true`.
-The registry files are saved at `$HOME/.config/mkWindowsApp/${pname}`.
+The registry files are saved at `$HOME/.config/mkWindowsApp/wine-$wineMajorVersion/${pname}`.

+The registry files used to be saved at `$HOME/.config/mkWindowsApp/${pname}`, but now they are versioned according to the Wine major version.
+This is to keep up with Wine changes to the default registry settings.

 For a real-world example see [sumatrapdf-nix](https://github.com/emmanuelrosa/sumatrapdf-nix).